idia640/presentations/week01/PITCHME.md

   - Does this paper get its message across clearly?
   - Does it change your thoughts or has it introduced new ideas to you?

-- My informal objectives:
+- Informal objectives:
   - Give you the tools to argue for design decisions based on cognitive needs
   - Give you confidence that your decisions are sound
   - Perform well in interviews when asked about formal training
   - Get you started with professional collaboration tools like GitHub

-- I hope that by the end of this class you feel comfortable with the following:
+- Hopefully, by the end of this class you feel comfortable with the following:
   - Reading scientific papers
   - Presenting a user-centered design concept
   - Attending / Participating in an HCI conference